adevrrc/adev-p2-notes/docs/events/delegates.md

 ALERT!
 Your test average is below the standard.
 ```

 The example above demonstrates how you would invoke the method a delegate references.
-But seems rather pointless, considering the method is in the same class.
-The benefit of delegates is in passing the method to another piece of code.
+This may seem pointless to you, considering the method is in the same class.
+The benefit of a delegates is you can pass a reference to a method and have it invoked in another code context.

 ```csharp
 public class Student